cfedericogarcia/talleragosto2020/README.md

 Requirements
 ------------
 Es necesario tener configurado la clave publica/privada para poder acceder por ssh desde el controller  a los equipos que se van a controlar.
-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.

 Roles
 --------------